Tanggula railway station: Introduction

 The station is 1.25 km long and covers 77002 m2.
 There are 3 rail tracks in the station.
 The location of the station was specially chosen for the view from the platform.

 Schedules

-As of 2010, no passenger transport service was available since the region is uninhabited.
+As of 2010, no passenger transport service was available since the region is scarcely inhabited.
 Although the train may stop at the station to wait for another train coming from the opposite direction to pass, passengers are required to remain on the train.